Below is the list of questions that we get asked most often about the International Community Experience (ICE).

 The following things are definitely not included: spending money, cost of any vaccinations that may be required and the cost of any independent travel.

-If it's applicable to the project you're going on, then yes.
+You can also fundraise for the charity if it's applicable to the project you're going on.
 But it doesn't always work like that, so we'll let you know.
-Of course, fundraising is a requirement to being accepted on the project: you'll find details of the minimum fundraising target for each project in the additional information.
+Of course, fundraising is a requirement to being accepted on the project: you'll find details of the minimum fundraising target for each project on the project pages.

-Once you're signed up for a trip, the staff in the International Community Experience (ICE) and Students' Union Volunteering office and your team leader will help you with ideas for fundraising.
+Once you're signed up for a trip, we'll help you with ideas for fundraising.
 Mostly we encourage volunteers to organise their own fundraising or to work with the rest of their team to fundraise but for some group activities we'll do the organising and you'll just need to turn up and help out.
 You can always ask us for help and ideas and we'll do our best to support.

 It depends.
 We usually try to incorporate some time for sightseeing and cultural activities into each trip but for some it may not be possible.